Best Travel Cards for Australians Heading Overseas in 2025

 2. Travel Debit Card

-An international card or your bank card offers the convenience of a credit card, but work differently.
+A card for international travel or your bank card offers the convenience of a credit card, but work differently.
 They draw money directly from your bank's everyday transaction account when you make a purchase.
 It's designed for everyday money transactions and means that you're not accumulating debt.

 A debit card could make you stick to your travel budget, because you can't overdraw money from your account.
 And for daily purchases, we think a debit card can help you stick to your travel budget, because you can't overdraw money from your account.